Saints Face Top MAAC Foe Fairfield

-Garvey Pierre is in his 11th season as the head volleyball coach at Siena after becoming the program's initial full-time coach in April of 2003.
-He has reenergized the Saints' program with stellar recruiting and bold vision.
-In just his third year, he guided the upstart Saints to the MAAC Championship in 2005 and the second NCAA appearance in program history, a feat the team repeated each of the next three seasons.
+In just his third year, Pierre guided the upstart Saints to the MAAC Championship in 2005 and the second NCAA appearance in program history, a feat the team repeated each of the next three seasons.

-Pierre has Siena gunning for a fifth MAAC title under his direction after resurrecting a program that tied for last in the league in 2004.
-His recruiting classes have been among the most decorated in program history.
-The Saints lost a five-set match to Fairfield in the MAAC Championships last season after winning 20 matches (21) for the fifth time in his 10 seasons with the program.
+Pierre has Siena gunning for a sixth MAAC title under his direction (and 10th overall) after resurrecting a program that tied for last in the league in 2004.
+His recruiting classes have been the most decorated in program history.
+The Saints have won at least 20 matches five times in Pierre's 12 seasons with the program.

 Middle blocker Burgandy McCurty '10 graduated as the greatest volleyball player ever at Siena, finishing her career with a MAAC record 1,945 kills.
 She was the 2006 MAAC Rookie of the Year and the 2007, 2008 and 2009 MAAC Offensive Player of the Year.
 She finished the 2010 season ranked second nationally with a school record 5.37 kills/set.